pspiagicw/qemantra/README.md

 Qemantra aims to become a simple and convinient way to manage Virtual Machines.
 It is designed for the casual Virtualizer.

-<a id="org1a144a1"></a>

 ## Installation ?

 Currently you can only build from source.

+- Qemantra is built in golang , you must have golang installed.
--   Clone the repository
+- Clone the repository.
 - `make build` to build the binary.
 - Move the binary to a folder in your $PATH variable.

-<a id="orgfacc51e"></a>
+  Or use `make install` to install in default `$GOBIN`

 ## Contributing

-Anybody is welcome to contribute , check out the `contribution guide` for more information.
+Anybody is welcome to contribute!

+Qemantra is written in Golang , so Golang developers can contribute in the technical aspect.
+If you want to contribute non-technically , then too you are welcome!
+There are lot's of work in documentation and other aspects!
 For bugs and feature requests , open a issue.